 Since these early beginnings, LORENZ has kept its finger on the pulse of the sector and played a critical role in the definition of the first electronic standard for the Common Technical Document - commonly known as the eCTD.
-In 2000 a new product docuBridge signaled the start of a whole new era in high-volume, new opportunities.
-Efficient data and process management and the integration of process steps are becoming ever more complex for both sponsors and agencies.
-Regulatory Submission Management is taking on a new meaning and we are at the start of a new digital transformation journey in this space.
+In 2000 a new product docuBridge signaled the start of a whole new era in high-volume, high-performance submission creation and management and the term "submission management system" was introduced.
+The number of submissions to individual authorities soon skyrocketed into the thousands.